 The order in which your skincare products are applied can have a massive impact on their effectiveness.
 Layering your products from thinnest to thickest helps guarantee the best possible absorption and ensures that you really get the most out of your products.
-Following the thinnest to thickest philosophy, here’s the product order that we recommend, post-cleansing:
+Following the thinnest to thickest philosophy, here’s the product order that we recommend, post-cleansing and exfoliating:

 And here’s why:

 Cleansing is the first, and potentially most crucial part of any skincare routine.
 Ensuring that your skin is free of dirt and makeup will help you avoid unnecessary breakouts and irritation, while also getting your skin ready for the rest of your routine.

 You might consider exfoliating a part of the cleansing process - gentle exfoliators help slough away dead skin cells, improving the look of skin texture while also bringing back your natural radiance.